dirkkelly/dirkkelly/content/2017/10/3-great-contrapoints-for-lefties.md

 Are you a leftist trying to find your way in this crazy world of polarized political views?

-[Contrapoints](https://www.youtube.com/contrapoints) is a YouTube Philosopher who is working extremely hard to produce informative and enjoyable videos about modern life, the struggles of the left, and the importance of discourse to promote a progressive agenda.
+[Contrapoints][Contrapoints] is a YouTube Philosopher who is working extremely hard to produce informative and enjoyable videos about modern life, the struggles of the left, and the importance of discourse to promote a progressive agenda.

 Three of her latest videos are aimed at helping you understand both sides of the struggle.